Uninstall

 Block volumes are billed against your Snowflake account at the standard SPCS block-storage rate for as long as they exist.
 Both Zeotap volumes are sized in the single-digit-GB range for a fresh install, so the ongoing cost is on the order of cents per month per volume — small in absolute terms, but it accumulates indefinitely and shows up as an unattributed line item once the application that mounted them is gone.

 The EAIs and the proxy user have no per-resource cost; the only reason to clean them up is account hygiene.
-The same applies to the ZEOTAP_INFRA database — empty after the EAIs are dropped, it costs nothing to leave behind but contributes to clutter under SHOW DATABASES.
+The same applies to the ZEOTAP_INFRA database if you used the fallback SQL path — empty after the EAIs are dropped, it costs nothing to leave behind but contributes to clutter under SHOW DATABASES.

 If you intend to reinstall later, leave the volumes in place — they’re reusable on reinstall and will keep your historical control-plane state across the upgrade.
 If you’re decommissioning, run steps 3 through 5 the same day you run step 2 so nothing gets forgotten.